Bill Reid (American football coach): Early life and playing career

-Reid was born and raised in the San Francisco Bay area where his father, W. T. Reid, was head of a prep school.
+Reid was born and raised in the San Francisco Bay area, where his father, W. T. Reid, was the head of a prep school.
 When he decided to attend Harvard University, he exhibited such athletic promise that he was actively recruited by both the football and baseball teams.
 He immediately proved himself to be an outstanding baseball catcher, starting his freshman year and then serving as captain of the university's championship teams his junior and senior years.
 In football, he started at fullback his sophomore year and scored two touchdowns in Harvard's momentous 1898 victory over Yale, its first since the initial meeting of the teams in 1875.
 Though injuries constrained his involvement with football over the following two seasons, the Boston Transcript later characterized him, in its account of his wedding, as "one of the best athletes that ever came out [of Harvard]."

 Harvard football coach

 Following his graduation, Reid was appointed student coach of the football team, a long-standing practice whereby early teams selected a graduate player from the previous season to be its coach.
-Reid's 1901 team went undefeated and crushed Yale 22-0 in its final game.
+Reid's 1901 team went undefeated and crushed Yale 22–0 in its final game.
 Afterwards, Reid accepted a teaching position at his father's school in order to provide financial support for his wife and family.

 Ensuing losses, especially ones to Yale, convinced the team and Harvard's Athletic Committee to dispense with student-amateur coaches in 1905 and to raise enough money to hire Reid, making him one of the game's first professional coaches.
 The conscientiousness with which Reid shouldered these responsibilities is reflected in his lengthy catalogues of notes.
 He devised both a weight training program and a special meal table.
 He improved equipment to reduce injuries and devised better treatment for them.
 He appointed a large staff of assistants so that every position got special instruction.
 Finally he made a concerted effort to turn his players into good students.